harveshvaran/ftp82_laptop/WEEK2.md

           * Issue: the ticket number for the Employee model change ticket
   * Start the sprint after pulling all the tickets to the sprint backlog
   * Database Design
-     * Edit Database.ddl for two tables: EMPLOYEE and LEAVE_HISTORY
+     * Edit Database.ddl for two tables: EMPLOYEE and LEAVE_DETAILS
         * Use the "STANDARDS_AND_GUIDELINES.md" file for the naming conventions to be followed.
-     * Edit Database.dml to insert data into the EMPLOYEE table; The LEAVE_HISTORY table can be blank to start with.
+     * Edit Database.dml to insert data into the EMPLOYEE table; The LEAVE_DETAILS table can be blank to start with.
      * Run the ddls and dmls against your local mysql server
      * Push the changes to remote branch
      * Now, the other team members can pull from branch and run the ddl/dml against their local databases